justinbois/simple-metropolis/README.md

 # simple-metropolis

-Simple implementation of Metropolis-Hastings sampler
+Simple implementation of Metropolis-Hastings sampler.
+This is **not** meant to be used for real applications, but is meant only as a pedagogical tool.